IavnFGV/SpringMVC-app001/README.md

     org.springframework.web.util.NestedServletException: Request processing failed; nested exception is java.lang.UnsupportedOperationException: Cannot change HTTP accept header - use a different locale resolution strategy
     ```

-  4. Due to use Spring 4 you should use
+  4. Due to use Spring 4 you should add this dependencies

     ```xml